-The U.S. Centers for Disease Control and Prevention (CDC) recently released statistics stating that an estimated one in five American children and teens has a diagnosable mental disorder, namely attention deficit hyperactivity disorder (ADHD), conduct problems, anxiety, or depression.
+The U.S. Centers for Disease Control and Prevention (CDC) stating that an estimated one in five American children and teens has a diagnosable mental disorder, namely attention deficit hyperactivity disorder (ADHD), conduct problems, anxiety, or depression.

 That’s not a very surprising statistic considering the level of emotional and social growth that occurs during a child’s school years.
 Anyone who remembers their time in middle school knows the stresses of balancing schoolwork, friends, and after-school activities like sports, band, or a job.

 The NIMH estimates that 26.2 percent of all adults will experience some kind of mental disorder within a given year and that 46.4 percent will experience some kind of mental disorder within their lifetimes.

 But if mental health diagnoses are so common, is crazy is the new normal?